Our History

 The Civil War interrupted completion of the facility.
 During this period, portions of the tin roof were removed to make canteens for the Confederate soldiers, and the building was used as a hospital for the sick and wounded.

-our current building was a hospital during the
+our current building was a hospital during the civil war.

 Due to the impact of the Civil War and reconstruction, the church faced enormous problems in the 1860’s and 70’s.
 Minutes from the Board of Trustees indicate concern over financial matters and lack of Sunday School teachers because so many had gone to serve in the army.
 As a means of raising funds, a system of pew rentals was instigated in 1871 and continued until the church debt was paid off in 1877.